mwiraszka/LondonChessClub/README.md

 <details>
 <summary style="cursor: pointer">
-v3.0.10 - March 25th, 2024
+v3.0.10 - March 31st, 2024
 </summary>

+- 🚀 When linking directly to a 'create' or 'edit' screen for an item that could not be found in the store, make an API call to fetch that item before resorting to redirecting the user to another screen

+- 🐛 Fix bug where non-admin users were able to access certain 'edit' screens (in readonly mode)

+- 🔧 Reorganize app's reusable utility functions
-- 🔧 Add `type` modifier to certain imports and exports to future-proof app in the event that a transpiler (such as Babel or Vite) is introduced in the future and it becomes unclear which imports/exports should be available at runtime (see: [this article](https://typescript-eslint.io/blog/consistent-type-imports-and-exports-why-and-how/))
+- 🔧 Add `type` modifier to certain imports and exports to future-proof app in the event that a transpiler (such as Babel or Vite) is introduced and it becomes unclear which imports/exports should be available at runtime (see: [this article](https://typescript-eslint.io/blog/consistent-type-imports-and-exports-why-and-how/))
+- 🔧 Refactor `*ngFor` and `*ngIf` directives to Angular's new `@for` and `@if` control-flow syntax for better DX and a slightly smaller bundle size since the new syntax is built into the template engine
+- 🔧 Add `readonly` modifier to all imported types and methods used in templates or help prevent accidental overwrites

 </details>